A series of events to discuss our tough choices for health and care in Wales 2021 and beyond.

-Five online discussion events have been held in January, February and March with participants representing clinicians, front line staff, managers, patients and the public.
+Our series of discussion events held throughout 2021 bring together health and care leaders and representatives with clinicians, front line staff, managers, patients and the public.

 The first two events on January 26 and 27, focused on how to manage the backlog of care and what services could be transferred from hospitals into the community.

 Event one featured a wide range of participants from across health and social care and event two was a discussion with an expert group of clinicians.